oracle-samples/oci-data-science-ai-samples/data_labeling_examples/bulk_labeling_java/README.md

 5. A TTL value of 60.
 For more information, see [Configuring the SDK](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/javasdkgettingstarted.htm#Configur). <br/>

 For more information [SDK for Java](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/javasdk.htm)

+### Additional requirements for Assisted Labeling Utility
+1. The group where the user is present needs to have the following policies:
+    a) AI Vision service access:
+    Quick set up of Vision policies using a template - https://docs.oracle.com/en-us/iaas/vision/vision/using/policies_quick_set_up.htm
+    Manual set up of Vision policies - https://docs.oracle.com/en-us/iaas/vision/vision/using/about_vision_policies.htm

+    b) AI Language service access:
+    Manual set up of Language service policies - https://docs.oracle.com/en-us/iaas/language/using/policies.htm

+### Training custom models with OCI AI services

+1. If you have a niche labeling use case which will not be covered by the pretrained models supplied by Vision/Language, this route applies to you.

 ### Running the Utility
 1. Open Terminal on your system.